ntnhut/LeetSolve/docs/source/Two_Pointers/08_TP_876_Middle_of_the_Linked_List_int.md

 [4,5,6,]
 ```

-### Code explanation

-1. The code initialize a `node` pointer to the `head` of the linked list and a `count` variable to 0.
-These will be used to traverse the list and count the number of nodes.

-2. It traverses the linked list using a `while` loop.
-In each iteration, it increments the `count` variable by 1 and moves the `node` pointer to the next node (`node = node->next`).

-3. After the first loop, you have the total count of nodes in the linked list stored in the `count` variable.
+This solution first counts the total number of nodes in the linked list, and then it iterates to the middle node using the `count` variable.

-4. The code initializes an integer variable `i` to 1 and resets the `node` pointer to the `head` of the linked list.

-5. It starts a second `while` loop that runs until `i` is less than or equal to `count/2`.
-In each iteration, it increments `i` by 1 and moves the `node` pointer to the next node (`node = node->next`).
-This loop effectively moves the `node` pointer to the middle node of the linked list.

-6. Finally, it returns the `node` pointer, which now points to the middle node of the linked list.

 ### Complexity
-This solution first counts the total number of nodes in the linked list, and then it iterates to the middle node using the `count` variable.
 It has a time complexity of `O(N)`, where `N` is the number of nodes in the linked list, as it performs two passes through the list.
 The space complexity is `O(1)` because it uses a constant amount of additional space regardless of the size of the linked list.

 * Runtime: `O(N)`.
 * Extra space: `O(1)`.